atladev/VoicePy-Local/readme.md

 - [Coqui TTS](https://github.com/coqui-ai/TTS) - For the amazing TTS engine
 - [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) - For the voice cloning model

-## 📧 Contact

-For questions, issues, or suggestions:
-- Open an issue on GitHub
-- Email: your.email@example.com

 ## 🌟 Star History